keptn/keptn.github.io/content/docs/0.10.x/integrations/how_integrate/index.md

 ...
 ```

-* **Please note**: In general the task can be renamed, however, the important part is that both the event type and the task name correlate for your integration.
+**Please note**: In general the task can be renamed.
+However, the important part is that both the event type and the task name correlate with your integration.

 * Typically, test tools rely on some way of test definition files, such as a `*.jmx` file for JMeter or `locustfile.py` for Locust.
 These files have to be added to Keptn and will be managed by Keptn.
 Files can be added to Keptn via the [keptn add-resource](../../reference/cli/commands/keptn_add-resource/) Keptn CLI command.
 Let us assume we have a project *sockshop* with a *carts* microservice, the following command will add the local resource `locustfile.py` to Keptn in both the two sequences mentioned in our shipyard.